 The insurance provided by the proposed market for WPs is universal in that it would be available to all workers in the host country-it is not means-tested, so even a high-wage worker who suffers a shock can turn to the program.
-Nonetheless, the policy has a self-targeting mechanism.
+Nonetheless, there is a self-targeting mechanism.
 People with low current wages would undoubtedly be more willing to participate in this market and gain more from doing so.
 This would put upward pressure on wages for low-skilled workers, reducing poverty and inequality in rich countries.
-Indeed, as noted, this can be thought of as a policy for lifting the floor to the distribution of earnings in the host country.
-This assumes that the scheme is introduced on top of existing social protection schemes, such as unemployment allowances.
+Indeed, as noted, this can be thought of as a policy for lifting the floor to labor earnings in the host country.
+Note, however, that this reasoning makes two key assumptions.
+The first is that the change in earnings distribution does not attract too many more illegal workers.
+The second is that the scheme is introduced on top of existing social protection schemes, such as unemployment allowances.
 The extra benefits (including insurance) arise from the fact that anyone can rent out their WP at any time.
 There may be some displacement of existing private transfers, such as support from other family members.
 On balance, net gains can be expected.

 There would also be non-pecuniary benefits (or at least benefits not reflected in current incomes).
 Many of those who take up the new option of renting out their WP can be expected to be doing things that yield such benefits.
 For example, extra time spent by parents with their young children can be expected to bring gains in terms of child development.
-Similarly, home care given to one's elderly parent yields a real but non-pecuniary benefit.
+Similarly, home care given to one's elderly parent yields a non-pecuniary benefit.
 The same can be said of other examples of potential take-up discussed in Section 2.

-In thinking about the redistributive aspect in the host country, it is of interest to consider how this policy compares to other schemes that aim to guarantee a minimum income.31 One such scheme entails topping up all incomes until they reach the desired minimum.32 The information requirements of such a scheme are considerable, as one must know each person's income.
-The incentive effects can also be a concern, given that it implies a 100% marginal tax rate on poor people.
-Alternatively, one can consider a job guarantee program, which aims to provide work to anyone who wants it at a stipulated minimum wage rate.33 This also has an in-built self-targeting mechanism, whereby the program is more attractive to low-wage workers, with no explicit propoor targeting required, such as based on some proxy means test.
+In thinking about the redistributive aspect in the host country, it is of interest to consider how this policy compares to other schemes that aim to guarantee a minimum income.
+One such scheme entails topping up all incomes until they reach the desired minimum.
+The information requirements of such a scheme are considerable, as one must know each person's income.
+The incentive effects can also be a concern given that it implies a 100% marginal tax rate on poor people.
+Alternatively, one can consider a job guarantee program, which aims to provide work to anyone who wants it at a stipulated minimum wage rate.
+This also has an in-built self-targeting mechanism, whereby the program is more attractive to low-wage workers, with no explicit propoor targeting required, such as based on some proxy means test.
 The major difference is that, under the proposed market for WPs, the direct beneficiaries in the host country are not compelled to work to receive payments.
-Work requirements generate costs to participants (including foregone incomes) and also require (often sizeable) costs of monitoring the work and providing non-labor inputs.34 Against these disadvantages, it has been argued that such "workfare" schemes may be able to generate useful assets (although that has not, it seems, been the norm in workfare schemes) and instill a work ethic in transfer recipients.
+Work requirements can generate welfare losses (including foregone incomes) and also require (often sizeable) costs of monitoring the work and providing non-labor inputs.
+Against these disadvantages, it has been argued that such "workfare" schemes may be able to generate useful assets (although that has not, it seems, been the norm in workfare schemes) and instill a work ethic in transfer recipients.

-31 Ravallion (2019) reviews all these policy options in greater depth.
+&lt;sup>25 Ravallion (2019) reviews all these policy options in greater depth.
 Here we just note key differences with a market for WPs, viewed as a social protection policy.